The Delegation Trap | Bill Foss

 Smart people.
 Experienced people.
 People with track records.
 You built the team you were supposed to build.

 Every important decision still runs through you.
-Every fire still escalates to your desk.
-Every client relationship still depends on your personal involvement.
-You’ve got a team of seven or twelve and somehow you’re still doing the job of three people.
+Every fire still lands on your desk.
+Every client still wants you on the call.
+You have a team of seven, or twelve, and somehow you are still doing the job of three people.

 So you look at the team.
 Maybe the wrong hires.
-Maybe a training problem.
-Maybe a management framework you haven’t implemented yet.
+Maybe a training gap.
+Maybe a management system you have not put in place yet.

 None of that is the problem.

 The bottleneck was never about the people you hired.
-It’s about the person who hired them.
+It is about the person who hired them.

-Most founders are world-class task delegators and terrible authority delegators.
-Not because they don’t know the difference.
-Because their identity won’t let them make the shift.
+Most business owners are world-class at handing off tasks and terrible at handing off authority.
+Not because they don't know the difference.
+Because the identity running the show will not let them make the move.

-There are two kinds of delegation.
-Most business owners only practice one.
+There are two kinds of delegation, and most people only run one.

 Task delegation is handing off work.
-You assign projects.
-You distribute the to-do list.
-You move items from your plate to someone else’s.
-This is what most people mean when they say they’ve delegated.
+You assign the project.
+You move items off your plate and onto someone else's.
+That is what most people mean when they say they delegated.

 Authority delegation is handing off ownership.
-You transfer decision-making power.
-You let someone else determine how the work gets done, when it gets done, and what done looks like.
-You give them the authority to handle problems without checking with you first.
+You transfer the decision.
+You let someone else decide how the work gets done, when it gets done, and what done looks like.
+You give them the authority to handle a problem without checking with you first.

 Task delegation creates helpers.
 Authority delegation creates leaders.
-The founder who is stuck as the bottleneck has delegated plenty of tasks.
-They have never truly delegated authority — because the identity running the show won’t allow it.
+The business owner stuck as the bottleneck has handed off plenty of tasks.
+They have never really handed off authority, because the identity running the show will not allow it.

 Not just the big things.
 The medium things too.
-Questions they should be able to answer.
-Decisions they should be able to make.
-You’ve told them to use their judgment.
-They keep coming back.
-Because your behavior has taught them something louder than your words: the founder wants to be involved.
-Maybe you gave them a decision and questioned it afterward.
-Maybe you praised their initiative once and criticized a judgment call the next time.
+Questions they could answer.
+Calls they could make.
+You told them to use their judgment, and they keep coming back.
+Because your behavior taught them something louder than your words.
+You want to be in it.
+Maybe you handed over a decision and then second-guessed it.
+Maybe you praised initiative one week and corrected a judgment call the next.
 They learned.
-You don’t truly want them to decide.
-You want them to execute your decision.
+You do not actually want them to decide.
+You want them to run your decision.

-Things are going well.
+Things are good.
 The team is handling it.
-You’re stepping back.
-Then a key client calls with a problem, or revenue dips for a month, or a deal gets complicated.
-And you’re right back in it.
-Hands on.
-Making calls.
-Overriding the team.
-This is the identity reasserting itself under pressure — the version of the founder who survived by controlling everything.
-Every time authority gets reclaimed, the team learns their ownership is conditional.
+You are stepping back.
+Then a key client calls with a problem, or one month dips, or a deal gets complicated.
+And you are right back in it.
+Hands on, making the calls, overriding the team.
+That is the old identity reasserting itself under pressure, the version of you that survived by controlling everything.
+Every time you take authority back, the team learns their ownership is conditional.
 It only exists when things are easy.

-Nobody else seems to carry the weight the same way.
+Nobody else carries it the way you do.
 Nobody else loses sleep over it.
-Nobody else thinks about the business at 2 AM.
-But the honest question is: did you ever give them the space to care that much?
-Did you give them real ownership — the kind where outcomes are theirs, where their judgment matters, where they get to win and fail on their own terms?
-Or did you give them tasks and keep the thing that makes you care — the ownership, the responsibility, the identity of being the one who holds it all together?
-People don’t care deeply about work they don’t own.
+Nobody else is thinking about the business at 2am.
+But the honest question is whether you ever gave them the room to care that much.
+Did you hand over real ownership, the kind where the outcome is theirs, where their judgment counts, where they get to win and lose on their own call?
+Or did you hand over tasks and keep the part that makes you care, the ownership, the responsibility, the identity of being the one who holds it all together.
+People do not care deeply about work they do not own.

-The identity that built the business was the operator.
-The closer.
+The identity that built the business was the closer.
 The fixer.
 The one who could handle anything.
-That identity has a core belief wired into it: my value is in handling the hard stuff.
+That identity has a belief wired into it: my value is in handling the hard stuff.

-When that belief is running the show, real authority delegation becomes impossible.
-Because delegating authority means someone else handles the hard stuff.
-And if someone else handles the hard stuff, the operating identity loses its primary function.
+While that belief is running the show, real authority delegation is impossible.
+Because handing off authority means someone else handles the hard stuff.
+And if someone else handles the hard stuff, the old identity loses its main job.

-So the team gets the work and the founder keeps the control.
+So the team gets the work and you keep the control.
 They get the tasks.
-The founder reserves every important decision.
-They’re told they have ownership — and then the founder overrides them the moment things get tense.
+You keep every decision that matters.
+They are told they have ownership, and then you override them the second things get tense.

-The team isn’t weak.
-They’re trained.
-They were trained — unconsciously — to bring everything to the founder.
-Because the identity running the show needs to be needed.
-That’s not a team performance problem.
-That’s an identity structure problem.
-Most founders have never seen which identity is running that dynamic — that’s what the Identity Lens reveals.
+The team is not weak.
+They are trained.
+Trained, without anyone meaning to, to bring everything back to you, because the identity running the show needs to be needed.
+That is not a team performance problem.
+It is an identity structure problem.
+Most people have never once seen which identity is running that dynamic.
+That is what the Identity Lens names.

 The fixer: "My value is in handling the hard stuff."